stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 ## Applications

-An <a href="#Application" title="Application">application</a> in Stormpath represents a real world software application that communicates with Stormpath for its user management and authentication needs.
+An [application](#applications) in Stormpath represents a real world software application that communicates with Stormpath for its user management and authentication needs.

 When defining an application in Stormpath, it is typically associated with one or more directories or groups.
 The associated directories and groups form the application *user base*.
 The accounts within the associated directories and groups are considered the application users and can login to the application.